sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 \end{equation}
 $$

-We use the above three constraints to shape the loss function utilized in training the implied variance $$\omega$$.
+We use the above three constraints along with the prediction error to shape the loss function utilized in training the implied variance $$\omega$$.
 For learning rate scheduling, we adopt a slightly different approach compared to Ackerer et al.; specifically, we use model weight perturbation along with a divergence handling scheme.

 Numerical results show that our enhanced model, incorporating a neural network with the loss function $$\omega(k,\tau; \theta)$$, fits the Bated model data perfectly and produces an arbitrage-free volatility surface.
 The figure below shows how well our model fits the training data.